Resources

 Pinning GitHub Actions can help mitigate the risk of supply chain attacks, ensure consistency across workflows, and ultimately enhance GitHub Actions security!

-For an automated approach to pinning and overall CI/CD pipeline security, consider exploring StepSecurity's solutions today!
+For an automated approach to pinning and overall CI/CD pipeline security, try StepSecurity for free today!

 Frequently Asked Questions